 - North Pole Fudge & Ice Cream, an obvious choice for a vacay treat!

 For more winter-fun in Big Bear, consider horseback riding (kids will love the ponies and petting zoos!) at Baldwin Lake Stables & Petting Zoo or Big Bear Equestrian Center.
 Craving an adrenaline rush?
 A year-round zipline course is offered at Action Zipline Tours.
-Indoor activities, including bowling, movie theaters, ice skating, lazer tag, and mini golf, keep families having fun together even when the temps get too cold for little ones.
+Indoor activities, including bowling, movie theaters, ice skating, and laser tag, keep families having fun together even when the temps get too cold for little ones.

 Where to Stay in Big Bear Lake

-Big Bear boasts an assortment of hotels, motels, lodges, and vacation rentals that make securing lodging a breeze for families.
-While we visited, we stayed at Big Bear Frontier and loved its central location (we were able to walk to both the Village and the lake), the chance to spread out in three bedrooms, the full-size kitchen, the outdoor BBQ, and the opportunity to warm up each evening by the fire.
+Big Bear boasts an assortment of hotels, motels, and lodges as well.
+Trekaroo Editor, Katie Bodell, stayed at Big Bear Frontier and loved its central location (they were able to walk to both the Village and the lake), the chance to spread out in three bedrooms, the full-size kitchen, the outdoor BBQ, and the opportunity to warm up each evening by the fire.

-Read my full review of Big Bear Frontier.
+Read her full review of Big Bear Frontier.

 Fans of Big Bear’s local favorite, Peppercorn Grille, will be excited to dine at Oakside, a new restaurant by the same owners Mike & Julie Hastings.
 Oakside features delicious California cuisine in an upscale setting.
-Be sure to make reservations or use your wait time to explore the Village; we waited nearly two hours for a Saturday night table for five.
+Be sure to make reservations or use your wait time to explore the Village; the wait can nearly two hours for a Saturday night table.

 Breakfast lovers shouldn’t miss a meal at Grizzly Manor Cafe.
 The lines outside and Travel Channel awards are legit.
 And you’ll love the laid-back, funky vibe inside just as much as the menu.

-Disclosure: I was hosted by Big Bear Visitors Bureau for the purpose of this review.
-I received some activities and my accommodations for free or at a reduced media rate.
-I was not required to state any particular view; all opinions are my own.
+Disclosure: I was hosted by the Big Bear Visitors Bureau for the purpose of this review.
+I appreciate the hospitality but all opinions are my own.